 The Reader’s Digest condensed version of all of this is as follows:

-- Telltale signs of a possible malware infection are: Worsening battery life, a larger than normal cellular phone bill, dropped or otherwise interfered with phone calls, or your device begins performing worse than usual.
-(Apps take forever to open, games and video are slow, etc.)
+Telltale signs of a possible malware infection are: worsening battery life, a larger-than-normal cellular phone bill, dropped or otherwise interfered-with phone calls, or worsening device performance (apps take forever to open, games and video are slow, etc.)

 If you think your device might be infected by malware, install a reputable malware/virus-scanning app and use it to scan your device for any possible malicious code.

 Get Rid of the Malicious Code